How to Manage ServBay Databases with TablePlus

 .

-Managing Relational Databases with TablePlus (MariaDB/MySQL, PostgreSQL, SQLite)
+Managing Relational Databases in TablePlus (MariaDB/MySQL, PostgreSQL, SQLite)

-Once connected, TablePlus provides a similar interface and workflow for managing relational databases like MariaDB/MySQL, PostgreSQL, and SQLite.
+Once connected, TablePlus offers a consistent interface and workflow for managing MariaDB/MySQL, PostgreSQL, and SQLite.

-- After connecting to a database server (or directly to a file for SQLite), you'll see a sidebar on the left.
+- After connecting (for SQLite, after opening the file), you’ll see a sidebar on the left.

-- For MariaDB/MySQL and PostgreSQL, click the Databases tab in the sidebar.
+- For MariaDB/MySQL and PostgreSQL, click the Databases tab on the left.

-- Click the "+" (new) button in the top left, or right-click in a blank area and choose
+- Click the "+" (New) button in the top left or right-click an empty area and select

 New Database...

-. - Enter the new database name, and select charset and collation if needed.
+. - Enter a database name, choose charset and collation if needed.

 - Click